Latvian Gambit

-The ECO code for the Latvian Gambit is C40 (King's Knight Opening).
+The ECO code for the Latvian Gambit is C40, along with several other uncommon responses to 2.Nf3.

 History

-The opening was originally known as the Greco Countergambit, and some modern writers still refer to it as such.
+Analysed by Giulio Cesare Polerio, in the late 16th century, the opening came to be known as the Greco Countergambit, and some writers still refer to it as such.
 That name recognised the Italian player Gioachino Greco (1600–1634), who contributed to the early theory of the opening.

-The name Latvian Gambit is a tribute to several Latvian players who analysed it, Kārlis Bētiņš being the most prominent among them.
-The Austrian International Master (IM) Albert Becker once published an article that Bētiņš judged to be dismissive about the Latvian Gambit.
-In response, Bētiņš published and analysed one of his own games in order to defend the gambit: Ilyin-Zhenevsky vs K Bētiņ, 1921.
+The name "Latvian Gambit" is a tribute to several Latvian players who analysed it, Kārlis Bētiņš being the most prominent among them.
+The Austrian master Albert Becker once published an article that Bētiņš judged to be dismissive about the Latvian Gambit.
+In response, Bētiņš published and analysed one of his own games in order to defend the gambit: Ilyin-Zhenevsky vs. K Bētiņš, 1921.